 Asteroid orbit the Sun and are small bodies on the solar system.
 They are made up of metals and rocks and also consist of organic compounds.
 They are similar to comets but don’t have a coma-like comet.
 Asteroids tend to have shorter and elliptical orbits.
 Astronomers have discovered millions of asteroids some that measure hundreds of kilometers across and some as small as dust particles.

 Comets also orbit the Sun and are relatively small bodies of the solar system.
 When comets approach the sun, some part of their ice melts.
-When some part of the ice melts, the other materials vapourize due to the heat of the sun.
+When some parts of the ice melt, the other materials vaporize due to the heat of the sun.
 This results in a glowing halo that extends outwards as though sailing through space.
 The ice and compounds like ammonia and methane develop a fuzzy cloud-like shell known as the coma.
 This forms a notable difference between comets and asteroids.

 Difference Between Asteroid And Comet

 Now that we have an idea of what asteroid and comets are let us write down the differences between them in a tabular column.
 The comparison between asteroid and comet in tabular form is given below.

 |Asteroids have an elliptical orbit||Comets have an eccentric orbit.|

 |It is made of metals and rocks||Made of rocks, hydrocarbons, and ice|

 |Do not produce a coma or tail atmosphere||Thin, temporary atmospheric tail when close to the Sun.|

 |The orbital period is 1 to 100 years||The orbital periods are 75 to more than 100,000 years.|

 |1 to larger than 100 kilometers in size||1 to 10 kilometer in size (nucleus only)|